If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 For those looking to discover the most authentic Cretan lifestyle, a visit to Poliou House is a must.

-The house is a folkloric museum where it’s possible to learn and see how houses used to be a long time ago on the island.
+The house is a folkloric museum where it’s possible to learn and see how houses on the island used to be a long time ago.

 Among the best choices are the rabbit stew, the goat, and the salads.
-Do taste also their cheeses as well as the homemade wine and raki.
+Taste their cheeses as well as the homemade wine and raki.

 Admire the Beautiful Arkadi Monastery

-I’ve visited Arkadi a few times since moving to the island and I always find new things about its history as well as its beautiful architecture.
+I’ve visited Arkadi a few times since moving to the island, and I always find new things about its history and beautiful architecture.

 Arkadi is one of Crete’s most visited religious sites, and it’s definitely one of the many things you could do in Rethymnon.

 Arkadi is the best-known religious place in Crete, with a tragic history that deeply marked the identity of the Cretan people.
-If you are interested in a deeper insight into Arkadi, check this article.
+If you want deeper insight into Arkadi, check this article.

 Preveli Monastery, Preveli Beach, and Palm Tree Forest